P8Enthusiast/FlightFactor_B777_V1_Scripts/README.md

 directory/of/your/xplane/resources/plugins/flywithlua/scripts

 I hope this is helpful!
 I haven't found much resources online about this so i hope this works for you (i did for me at least)

+*this is still a prototype! please don't expect it to have every function or have everything perfected.
+I will continue to fix it